Past Performances

 This performance made us realise the potential opportunities to provide live music to members of the community who wouldn't necessarily come to a concert, but who appreciate it when it's available in circumstances that fits in with their routine.

 Visitors came up to us to say how the sound travelled around the garden as they soaked up the sunshine and admired the hours of work that go into such a beautifully maintained garden.
 People commented on how they could hear the flutes even as they walked down the road.
 The organisers reported that everyone they spoke to who heard the choir were very impressed and complementary on the choice of music especially ‘English country garden’ and the technical skill of the ensemble, andn that it really added something special to the atmosphere.
-We learned that this open gardens event had record numbers attend the day overall, around 600, which was twice as many as last year, and that they raised an amazing £5,029.25 for Alzheimer’s Society which over doubled the previous year's efforts, thereby setting a record for this Open Gardens.

 People travelled from as far as Cambridge especially for the day, Bourne, Lincolnshire, Norfolk.
 The oldest visitor that we know of was 97 years old travelled from Uxbridge – Greater London (visiting local relatives) and the youngest just 3 months old from Oakham.